-The Company's working capital at August 31, 1999 was \$21,286.
-The Company has billings in excess of costs resulting in estimated earnings from the construction of water and wastewater facilities for the Model Facility of approximately \$300,000.
-The Company expects to incur additional costs in fiscal 2000 to complete the water and wastewater facilities for the Model Facility of which \$895,000 have been received and \$624,000 will be due upon the initiation of contruction of the wastewater facility.
-The Company believes that at August 31, 1999, it has sufficient working capital and available credit to fund its operations for the next year or longer.
+The Company's working capital at August 31, 2000 was \$164,355, which includes \$114,500 of common stock subscriptions that were received in October 2000.
+The Company has billings in excess of costs and estimated earnings from the construction of water and wastewater facilities for the Model Facility of \$772,500 at August 31, 2000.
+The Company expects to incur additional costs in fiscal 2000 to complete the wastewater facilities for the Model Facility which will be funded primarily from existing cash balances.
+The Company believes that at August 31, 2000, it has sufficient working capital and available credit to fund its operations for the next year or longer.
 There can be no assurances, however, that the Company will be successful in marketing the water from its two primary water projects in the near term.
 In the event sales are not achieved, the Company may sell additional participating interests in its water projects, incur additional short or long-term debt or seek to sell additional shares of common or preferred stock or stock purchase warrants, as deemed necessary by the Company, to generate working capital.